Ifè people (Togo)

-The Ana people, also known as the Ife, Atakpame or Baate people, are an ethnic group of Benin and Togo.
-In Togo, the Ife are indigenously concentrated around Atakpame, primarily in the Gnagna (Ñaña) and Djama (Jama) quarters, and on the vertical land strip between the towns of Glei and Sokode on the west and the Togo-Benin international border in the east.
+The Ifè people also known as the Ana, Atakpame or Baate people, are an ethnic group of Benin and Togo.
+In Togo, the Ifè are indigenously concentrated around Atakpame, primarily in the Gnagna (Ñaña) and Djama (Jama) quarters, and on the vertical land strip between the towns of Glei and Sokode on the west and the Togo-Benin international border in the east.
 In Benin, they are found domiciled in the area between the aforementioned border and the town of Savalou.

-Ethnologists identify the Ana as the most western of the Yoruba subgroups.
-In fact, the Ana trace their origins to Ife, and their language is also called Ife, which has more than 400,000 speakers.
+Ethnologists identify the Ifè (Ana) as the most western of the Yoruba subgroups.
+In fact, the Ana trace their origins to Ife, and their language is also called Ifè, which has more than 400,000 speakers.

 Geography

 In Togo

-In Togo, the Ana or ife people can be found domiciled in the eastern half of the Plateaux Region mostly east of the N1 National highway that runs vertically through the spine of the country, specifically in the prefectures of;
+In Togo, the Ife or Ana people can be found domiciled in the eastern half of the Plateaux Region mostly east of the N1 National highway that runs vertically through the spine of the country, specifically in the prefectures of;